-Our Social Work England accredited BA (Hons) Social Work course prepares you for a career in an exciting, challenging and fulfilling profession.
+Our BA (Hons) Social Work is approved by Social Work England and prepares you for a career in an exciting, challenging and fulfilling profession.

 We welcome a range of students with varying backgrounds, whether you’re a college leaver or a mature student.

 Gain the skills and knowledge needed for current practice

 You will gain a combination of effective and relevant skills alongside up-to-date knowledge of how to work effectively with children, adults and a wide range of social issues.